Head of Department: Mrs Nicola Riddle.

 Mrs Collingwood also has a PE degree and combines this with her main pastoral role as Housemistress of Hermitage to deliver the PSHE curriculum.
 Always good-humoured, she has a warm smile for all and enjoys fun, interactive lessons.

-Mrs Gilpin Jones brings a strong musical background as well as the lovely lilt of her native Welsh language to the department.
-As Head of the Lower School she also has an academic and pastoral overview of the Remove and LIV – very apt for this subject.
+Mrs Gilpin Jones brings a strong musical background as well as the lovely lilt of her native Welsh language to the Department.
+As Head of the Lower School she also has an academic and pastoral overview of the Remove and Lower Fourth – very apt for this subject.

-Miss Tinman brings a wealth of knowledge and acumen from her applied and social science degree combined with a perpetually positive outlook (from up North!) to the department.
-She is the Assistant Housemistress in Aisholt and will soon be starting a Master’s in Leadership of Schools’ Mental Health and Wellbeing, which will add extra depth and insight for the department and School.
+Miss Tinman brings a wealth of knowledge and acumen from her applied and social science degree combined with a perpetually positive outlook (from up North!) to the Department.
+She is the Assistant Housemistress in Aisholt and is working towards a Masters in Leadership of Schools’ Mental Health and Wellbeing, which will add extra depth and insight for the Department and School.

 For further information please contact Mrs Nicola Riddle, Head of Wellbeing; Email: firstname.lastname@example.org

 Wellbeing has a huge focus at Downe House beyond the curriculum: knowing how to eat healthily, sleep well, exercise, relax and manage stress are every bit as important as other aspects of School life.
 We are keen to give your daughter the toolkit to find balance in her life and the self-awareness to ask for help when she needs it.